 2. Piriformis Stretch-Lie on your back.
 Bend your right knee so that your right foot is flat on the floor.
 Cross your left leg over your right so that your left ankle rests on your right knee.
 Use your hands to grab hold of your left knee and pull it gently toward the opposite shoulder.
 You will feel the stretch in your buttocks and hips.
 Hold this stretch for 30 seconds, repeat five times.

-3. Butterfly Stretch– Sit on the ground with your knees bent and soles of the feet together.
+3. Butterfly Stretch– Sit on the ground with your knees bent and the soles of the feet together.
 Let the knees drop out to the side.
 Bring your heels as close to your body as you can and lean forward into the stretch.
 You can also push knees down using your elbows for a deeper stretch.

 4. Hip Extension Stretch– Stand holding on to the back of a chair for support.
-Keeping your knees straight, move your leg backward, do not lean forward.
+Keep your knees straight, move your leg backward, do not lean forward.
 Squeeze your buttocks tightly and hold the stretch.
 Repeat on the other leg.

 5. Side-Lying Hip Abduction Stretch-Lie on your side with your legs one on top of the other.
 Now, lift your top leg as high as you can.
 Hold that position for 30 seconds and then return to the starting position.
 Repeat on the other side.